elbwalker/walkerOS/README.md

   </tr>
 </table>

-_For further inspiration, please refer to the industry examples in our [docs](https://docs.elbwalker.com/examples/ecommerce)._
+_To see how triggers are used with different components, please refer to the exemplary usage in our [Template Gallery](/https://www.elbwalker.com/gallery)._

 ### 🎯 Destinations